robertmaxwilliams/indefinitely-scalable/README.md

 To run again, you'll have to launch cygwin, `cd` into the repo, and `./build/main`, because double-clicking on the exe doesn't give you a proper shell so trying to print to the shell causes it to break.

+Also, if you `make clean` you'll have to `make windows-prep` again.